firewalld/firewalld.github.io/blog/_posts/2020-06-30-firewalld-0-8-3-release.md

 Vrinda Punj (3):
 - docs(README): add libxslt for doc generation
 - fix(cli): add --zone is an invalid option with --direct
-- fix(cli): add ipset type hash:mac is incompatible with the family parameter Fixes: rhbz1541077
+- fix(cli): add ipset type hash:mac is incompatible with the family parameter

 -----